CraftAcademyLabs/ca_course_v2/week_03/material/01_employee_list/03_the_challenge.md

 **image: *the_challenge_01***

 As mentioned, the agency would like to be able to view additional information about their employees.
 We will solve this by adding a **trigger** effect to the View button which will display a modal (a pop-up) with the specified employee's details when clicked.
-Further down the line, the agency would also like to be able to **update** the details or **delete** the employee completely, but for now, let's focus on **getting** the information.

 **image: *the_challenge_02***